oracle/docker-images/OracleCoherence/README.md

 This image uses the Standalone Distribution of Coherence 12c.

-**IMPORTANT**: Oracle **does not support Docker** in any environment, including but not limited to Development, Integration, and Production environments.
+**IMPORTANT**: Oracle **does not support Coherence on Docker**, including but not limited to Development, Integration, and Production environments.

-## Install Oracle Linux 7 Base Docker Image
+## Oracle Linux Base Image
-The Dockerfile contained in this project will build image based on the Oracle Linux 7.0 Base Docker Image.
-In order to easily install that, run the following script:

-	$ install-ol7-docker-image.sh

-For more information and documentation, read the [Docker Images from Oracle Linux](http://public-yum.oracle.com/docker-images) page.
+For more information and documentation, read the [Docker Images from Oracle Linux](https://registry.hub.docker.com/_/oraclelinux/) page.

 ### Standalone Distribution
 Fore more information on the Coherence 12c Standalone Distribution, visit [Coherence 12.1.3 Documentation](http://docs.oracle.com/middleware/1213/coherence/index.html).